In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

 In her 61-page suit, Doe’s attorney argued that her trafficking was caused by Facebook not providing the safe environment it claims to provide.

-While we at Fight The New Drug don’t know the exact truth regarding the specific allegations made against Facebook in this lawsuit, research clearly suggests that social media is being used by traffickers to connect with potential victims.
+While we don’t know the exact truth regarding the specific allegations made against Facebook in this lawsuit, research and survivor accounts clearly suggest that social media is regularly used by traffickers to connect with potential victims.

 Is social media being used for trafficking?

 Assuming Doe’s trafficker did get hold of her through Facebook, the answer to whether social media is being used for trafficking is a “yes”—one that becomes considerably more resounding when taking into account McAdams’ representation of thousands of victims with similar stories.
-Consider also that Facebook is the most popular social media site.
+Consider also that Facebook is one of the most popular social media sites, and recruitment can and does happen on other platforms, too.

 A study performed by The University of Toledo (UT) Human Trafficking and Social Justice Institute also strongly supported this and found that social media is increasingly being utilized as a medium to contact, recruit, and sell children for sex.